 If your hip pain is minor, then seeking professional medical assistance may not be necessary.
 However, if your symptoms continue or worsen, then consider making an appointment with your family physician.

-Symptoms of your injury will depend on your specific injury, and how badly your hip is hurt.
+Symptoms of your hip pain will depend on your specific injury, and how badly your hip is hurt.
 Though, some of the more serious symptoms to take note of include: